Kampong Speu province: Religion

-Attraction
+Attractions

 Phnom Aural

 Phnom Aural is the tallest peak in Cambodia.
 It is 1,813 meters tall (other sources give elevations between 1,771 and 1,667 meters).
 It is in the eastern part of the Cardamom Mountains.
 To protect the biodiversity of the mountains, Phnom Aural Wildlife Sanctuary was established.

 This mountain located in Aoral District, Kampong Speu province.